This is the first part of our implementation guide.

 For organizations with roughly 15 users or more, it's helpful to plan out your users' New Relic access.
 This is especially the case if you require granular control over which accounts and roles your users will be able to access.
 But if you'll only have a few users, or if you're planning on giving most or all of your users access to all New Relic features, it's less important to plan out user access.

 Note that only Pro and Enterprise editions allow multiple accounts, the ability to add custom groups and roles, and the ability to have more than five full platform users.
-This means that if you have free tier or Standard edition, planning out your users will be less important.
+This means that if you have Free or Standard edition, planning out your users is less important.